 Finally, women’s fiction, whether contemporary or historical, is more issue driven.
 These books may realistically wrestle with alcoholism, abuse, family dysfunction, divorce, the struggles inherent in dealing with sickness such as cancer, mental illness, or Alzheimer’s, or any other issues women face.

-To recap: A romance novel focuses entirely and completely on the romantic relationship and guarantees a happy ending for the heroine and hero.
+A romance novel focuses entirely and completely on the romantic relationship and guarantees a happy ending for the heroine and hero.
 Women’s fiction focuses on a woman’s journey, wherever that may take her and whatever that may encompass.
 Though usually emotionally satisfying, a happy ending is not an expectation.

 Now, go write your wonderful novel, confident that you know exactly what you’re writing and who your target audience will be.